Selca, Brač: Sports summer events

-In 2013 with the help of the municipality and the mayor, Ivan Marijančević, an annual event was started under the name of "Sportsko Lito Selca" (Sports summer Selca) with the goal to promote sports in the municipality.
-It ended up growing bigger than its original purpose and became a major event for locals and tourists alike, bringing sport enthusiasts from all parts of the Island of Brač together and compete in all the popular sports on said island which include: football, basketball, cageball, tennis, table tennis, and boccia.
-The sports event are also accompanied by numerous special events such as the "Old vs. young" football match on the large field, concerts that hosted well known bands and a Football Ultras manifestation lighting flares and various other fireworks called "Pyroshow".
+In 2013, with the help of the municipality and the mayor, Ivan Marijančević, an annual event was started under the name of "Sportsko Lito Selca" (Sports summer Selca) with the goal to promote sports in the municipality.
+It ended up growing bigger than its original purpose and became a major event for locals and tourists alike, bringing sport enthusiasts from all parts of the island of Brač together to compete in all the popular sports on the island, which include football, basketball, cageball, tennis, table tennis, and boccia.
+The sports events are also accompanied by numerous special events such as the "Old vs. young" football match on the large field, concerts that hosted well known bands, and a Football Ultras manifestation lighting flares and various other fireworks called "Pyroshow".

 The events take its financial resources from the municipality and local companies that have decided to sponsor the event.